 - 19:05 - We're under way here.
 Matt Hancock has started things off, sat alongside Matt Porter on stage, by thanking everyone in attendance acknowledging supporter frustration.
 Matt's opening speech accepts that results and performances haven't been good enough this season and says everyone associated at the club is hurt by that.
 He also commits to offering some context around some of the key talking points the club are aware of.

 - 19:06 - Matt says that following the recent Supporter Advisory Board and Supporters Club Committee meeting, the club remains committed to communicating with supporters and wants to provide some of the context that was given during that meeting.
 He begins by addressing the departure of Darren Moore and the feeling among supporters that the decision could or should have been taken earlier, which he understands and acknowledges.
 He says data did not drive decisions but was instead part of a much bigger picture.
 Following a poor run or results between mid-October and mid-November, the club had discussions and made a decision to give the situation the best possible chance of turning around - considering in part the time, effort and resource that had been invested into Darren.
-The club won two and drew one of the next four in all competitions and which offer hope that things were improving, but ultimately two more league defeats meant a decision on the manager was made.
+The club won two and drew one of the next four in all competitions which offered hope that things were improving, but ultimately two more league defeats meant a decision on the manager was made.

 - 19:11 - Matt says that every season will offer its own unique challenges, and that - despite results, which can't be ignored - the club is in a much better place on the whole than the last time we were in League One.
 He then addresses the structure on the football side of the club, including previous models (Director of Football and manager-led model).
 He says there is now a process to determine the club's philosophy and strategy so that football decisions are club-led as part of a long-term plan and says there may be scope for change further down the line.
 The manager will continue to have the final say on the team, but the club is building a clear plan to determine desired player profiles, experience versus youth development etc. and have leaned on the experience of the likes of Adam Yates and Phil Sproson.
 In terms of the current structure, while some of the strategy and philosophy work is ongoing, Lee Darnborough (Senior Head of Recruitment) and Matt Oakley (overseeing analysis and performance data on a consultancy basis) will report into Matt.
 Matt Hancock's responsibility is governance, sustainability and setting direction.
 Danny Lloyd has taken on the Interim Head of Academy role following the departure of Academy Director, Will Ryder.
 That group is now driving what we want to be as a football club, alongside the external experience already mentioned.